Actyx/Actyx/web/developer.actyx.com/blog/2020-06-22-react-pond.md

 ### The new scripts

-- `npm run dev` Spin up the dev-server that automatically rebuild your project
+- `npm run dev` Spin up the development server that automatically rebuild your project
 - `npm run build` Build your project and put it into `./build/release`.
 Later you can package this web-application and deploy it to the tablet

-Let's start the dev-server *(and ignore the warnings)*
+Let's start the development server *(and ignore the warnings)*

 ```bash
 npm run dev